 - within 90 calendar days of the data lock point (day 0) for PSURs covering intervals in excess of 12 months;

 - the timeline for the submission of ad hoc PSURs requested by competent authorities will be normally specified in the request, otherwise the ad hoc PSURs should be submitted within 90 days of the data lock point.

-- 12. How and to whom should I submit my PSUR?
-Rev. August 2014
+- 16. To whom should I submit my PSUR?
+Rev. September 2014

 Submission to the European Medicines Agency

 From 1 March 2014, the use of the eSubmission Gateway or web client is mandatory for all electronic Common Technical Document (eCTD) submissions through the centralised procedure.
 The European Medicines Agency no longer accepts submissions on CD or DVD.
 This applies to all applications for human medicines.